 We are so obsessed with Cape May Cafe on Crescent Lake.

-What makes it truly special is how the cast accommodates children with special needs.
+What makes it truly special is how the cast accommodates children with disabilities.
 When we shared that our son has autism and can be wary of large characters, they created a plan so he could enjoy photos and interactions on his terms.
 He got to choose whether to engage, and by the end, he was dancing with Donald Duck—an unforgettable moment that turned a nervous experience into pure joy.

 Quick Service Restaurants